Baungarten-CINVESTAV/vector_accelerator_unit_for_caravel/README.md

 ========

-This repo contains the Vector Accelerator Unit for Caravel, which increases [Caravel](https://github.com/efabless/caravel.git) processing capabilities allowing to work with floating point and performs 14 new instructions, in addition to parallel processing, this accelerator offers multiplication and division that the original RISC-V of Caravel cannot perform.
+This repo contains the Vector Accelerator Unit for Caravel, which increases [Caravel](https://github.com/efabless/caravel.git) processing capabilities allowing to work with floating point and performs 14 vector operations, in addition to parallel processing, this accelerator offers multiplication and division that the original RISC-V of Caravel cannot perform.

 The Vector Accelerator Unit was depicted to be combined